lisaxue2/ssf-irrigation/README.md

 **The Hardware**

-The hardware component is the WSN which communicates packets of sensor data across the field and to the web server.
-Each node on the WSN consists of an ESP8266 development board, a solar panel powered by a lithium ion battery, and a capacitative moisture sensor if it is a Field node.
+The hardware component is the WSN, which communicates packets of sensor data across the field and to the web server.
+Each node on the WSN consists of an Arduino-ESP8266 development board, a solar panel powered by a lithium ion battery, and a capacitative moisture sensor if it is a Field node.
 The nodes are subjected to 4 distinct roles:

 Field - multiple ESPs interfacing with sensors and form a star topology with the Terminal to preform many-to-one packet delivery